Kenson0209/Cityu-cde/README.md

 The Computer and Data Engineering major is offered under the Department of Electrical Engineering at CityUHK, blending computer science and data-driven engineering concepts.
 This repository is a growing resource, and we welcome contributions from anyone willing to share their knowledge!

 # Repository Organization
 The notes are organized by course, with each course having its own directory.
-Inside these directories, you’ll find files or subdirectories containing:
+Inside these directories, you’ll find files.

 # Lecture notes (e.g., PDFs, Markdown files)
 Assignments or tutorials